Alberto-Hache/the-crown/backlog.md

 ### A
 ...

 ### B

 - Negamax / Quiesce should discount depth from DRAW score (?).
-- Make Gametrace size flexible (not limited to DEFAULT_TRACE_LENGTH).
 - Regularize terminology: value/score (not result), color / turn / side?

 ## Optimizations